timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

     julia> include("make.jl")
     ```

 7. View the docs in your browser (open `docs/build/index.html`).
 For now, you'll note that your reference material appears in `index.html`.
 (We'll fix that next.)
 Check that your tutorial looks roughly as intended.
-This might be a good place to make a commit.
+This might be a good time to make a commit.
 8. Create a blank `reference.md`.
 Move the function-documentation currently in `index.md` to `reference.md` and give that page a title (I chose `# Reference`).
 Write a tiny bit of narrative text in `index.md` to explain what this package is about.
 9. Build your documentation again and check that it looks good.
-10. Add a `doctest` step to your tests to make sure your documentation doesn't inadvertently break. **Tip** If you get `UndefVarError` errors when running doctests, it's likely that the tests are running without loading your package.
+10. Add a `doctest` step to your tests to make sure your documentation doesn't inadvertently break. **Tip**: if you get `UndefVarError` errors when running doctests, it's likely that the tests are running without loading your package.
 Consider using the syntax `jldoctest; setup=:(using CIandDocsExercise)` so that the test will first load the package without you including it in the example.
 (If you prefer to add it as a manual step in the example, that's fine too.)
+See [setup code](https://juliadocs.github.io/Documenter.jl/stable/man/doctests/#Setup-Code) for more information.
 11. Once working, set up the secrets for deployment.
 12. In `deploydocs` (called from `make.jl`), turn on previews.
 13. Submit as a PR.
 Check that the doc build worked. *If you get doctest failures on an older Julia version but not on 1.6*: Julia changed the way it prints arrays in 1.6.
 This effects the outcome of some doctests.
 You may be able to fix this by adding `filter=r"(Vector{.*}|Array{.*})"` to your `jldoctest` line; see [filtering doctests](https://juliadocs.github.io/Documenter.jl/stable/man/doctests/#Filtering-Doctests) for more information.
 Once you have this working locally (i.e., you haven't broken anything!), add another commit and push again.